ssigman/CS261-ListExample/README.md

 2. Check your project settings to make sure that:

     - On the Project tab:
         + Set the Project SDK to match your SDK.
         + The Project Language Level is set to matchyour SDK.
         + The Compiler project output is set to a direcgtory named *out* under your working directory.

     - On the Modules tab make sure the *src* folder is set as your sources root.

-3. Run and compile the program as you would any other Java probram.
+3. Run and compile the program as you would any other Java program.
 **Note:** The ListExampe class is the executable class.